PrisonTeam/Prison/docs/docs-commands/prison_docs_command_18_ranks_list.md

-### Prison Documentation - **WORK-IN-PROGRESS**
+### Prison Documentation
 [Prison Documents - Table of Contents](../prison_docs_000_toc.md)

 ## Description:

-Short description of the command will be here
+Shows a list of ranks.

+## Permissions:

+- `ranks.list`

 ## SubCommands:

-- List
-- Of
-- Sub
-- Commands
-- With
-- Short
-- Description
+- none

 ## How to use the command

+Execute the command itself and add the ladder name you want to see, like in the example: `/ranks list default`.

 ### Command Format

-`/prison`
+`/ranks list [ladderName]`

 **END of the command INFO**